How old is English?

 English was not imported by the Anglo-Saxons

-This is how the events of the 5th century AD and the origin of the English language are declared in every history book, in every schoolbook, worldwide :
+This is how the events of the 5th century AD and the origin of the English language were declared during the 20th century in every history book, in every schoolbook, worldwide :

 For a brief summary click here .

 Por un resumen en Espanol click aqui.

 A warning for students: this new version of the origin of the English language is not (yet) the official one.